badlydrawnben/eleventy-guide/src/posts/020-collections.md

 Eleventy has a function for registering collections in the `.eleventy.js` file, which we'll come to in a minute.
 But it's clever enough to automatically create collections for you based on tags.

 So this site for example is a nice and simple one.
-Each of these pages is a 'post' and in the FrontMatter I'm tagging each one to denote which category it belongs to (in the menu - `basics`, `functionality` and `extending`).
+Each of these pages is a 'post' and in the FrontMatter I'm tagging each one to denote which category it belongs to (so the nav menu can run them in three separate loops - `basics`, `functionality` and `extending`).

 I don't need to register any of these collections in the `.eleventy.js` file because they are tags.
 And I don't need to use the tag of `posts` or register a `posts` collection manually because the [Data Template file](/directory-data-files):  `/posts/posts.json` is adding the `posts` tag to all of them: